 - Tokens are consumed only when a batch job is executed.
 Even if the tokens run out (become "0"), you will be able to login (interactive job execution).

 - It is possible if you have run out of tokens (or have a very small number of tokens left).
 However, this is possible only in cases where there are system resources to spare (number of tokens that can be added).

 - Please submit an application form for changes.
 However, depending on the contents of the application, there may be cases where the addition is not approved.

 - I added tokens as my tokens had been used up.
-Although 8,640 (node-hours) were added, the actual number is below 8,640 (node-hours).
+Although 8,640 tokens were added, the available remain token is below 8,640 token.
 Why is that so?

-- The number of tokens used in excess prior to the addition of tokens is added, and the tokens are allocated.
-For example, If the excess usage had been 640 (node-hours) at the point of application for additional tokens, the number of usable tokens would be 8,000 (node-hours).
+- This is because the tokens were used in excess prior to the token addition.
+For example, if the excess usage had been 640 tokens at the point of application for additional tokens, the number of usable tokens would be 8,000 tokens.
 The amount of tokens used in excess is deducted from the tokens added, and the remaining tokens is the number of tokens available for use.